 WHERE DO KOALAS LIVE?

-- They are arboreal, which means that they live in tall trees in forests.
-Koalas don’t live in big groups but prefer to be alone.
+They are arboreal, which means that they live in tall trees in forests.
+Koalas don’t live in big groups but prefer to live alone.

 WHAT DO KOALAS EAT?

-- Koalas favorite food is eucalyptus leaves (gum leaves).
+Koala food is mainly eucalyptus leaves (gum leaves).
 Occasionally they will eat the leaves from some other native Australian trees.

-- Koalas are particular about what type of gum leaves they eat.
-There are approx. 900 species of eucalypt in Australia and koalas will eat about 40 to 50 of those types depending on where they live.
-But then of the 40 to 50 trees, there is about 10 they prefer to eat most of the time.
+Koalas are fussy about what type of gum leaves they eat though.
+There are approx. 900 types of eucalypt in Australia and koalas will eat about 40 to 50 of those depending on where they live.
+Then of the 40 to 50 trees, there is about 10 they prefer to eat most of the time.

 ARE KOALAS BEARS?